salmonwatersheds/population-indicators/hatchery-releases/README.md

 the PSE.

 The data for TBR and SH is created elsewhere and uploaded to the database separately.
-However, it is imported here to edit the field "location_name_pse", and exported again.
+However, it is imported here to edit the field `location_name_pse`, and exported again.
 This convoluted workflow will eventually be removed and the hatchery data will be exported in one unique (**PSF_modified_SEP_releases.xlsx**) file.